Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Experiment

-\textbf{Comparison with typical baselines.} As shown in Figure~\ref{fig:violet}, we achieve the SOTA performance consistently on unsupervised disentanglement in terms of MIG and DCI scores.
+\textbf{\texttt{DisCo} vs. typical baselines.} Our \texttt{DisCo} achieves the SOTA performance consistently in terms of MIG and DCI scores.
 The variance due to randomness of \texttt{DisCo} tends to be smaller than those typical baselines.
-To our best knowledge, we are the first to demonstrate that the method, which extracts disentangled representation from pretrained non-disentangled models, can outperform typical disentanglement baselines.
+We demonstrate that the method, which extracts disentangled representation from pretrained non-disentangled models, can outperform typical disentanglement baselines.

-\textbf{Comparison with GAN-based methods.} Among the baselines based on pretrained GAN, \textbf{CF} tends to achieve the best performance, as shown in Table~\ref{tbl:result}. \texttt{DisCo} outperforms \textbf{CF} in almost all the cases by a large margin.
-Besides, these baselines need a two-stage strategy~\cite{DS} to get disentangled representation, while we have the encoder inside the \emph{$\Delta$-Contrastor} to extract disentangled representation directly.
+\textbf{\texttt{DisCo} vs. discovering-based methods.} Among the baselines based on discovering pretrained GAN, \textbf{CF} achieves the best performance. \texttt{DisCo} outperforms \textbf{CF} in almost all the cases by a large margin.
+Besides, these baselines need an extra stage~\citep{DS} to get disentangled representation, while our Disentangling Encoder can directly extract disentangled representation.

-\textbf{Analysis of the learned disentangled representations.} We feed the images traversing the three most significant factors (wall color, floor color, and object color) of Shapes3d into the encoders inside \emph{$\Delta$-Contrastor} and plot the corresponding dimensions of the encoded representations to visualize the learned disentangled space.
-We only consider three baselines that have relatively higher MIG and DCI: \textbf{CF}, \textbf{DS}, \textbf{LD}.
-As Figure~\ref{fig:3d} shows, the points in the latent space of \textbf{CF} and \textbf{DS} are not well organized, and the latent space of all the three baselines are not well aligned with the axes, especially for \textbf{LD}. \texttt{DisCo} learns a well-aligned and well-organized latent space, which signifies a better disentanglement.